Varadhan's Decomposition of Shift-Invariant Closed $L^2$-forms for Large Scale Interacting Systems on the Euclidean Lattice: The Main Theorem

 \subsection{Closed and Exact Shift-Invariant $L^2$-Forms}

 In this subsection, in order to formulate our main theorem, we introduce the space of closed and exact shift-invariant $L^2$-forms on $S^X$.
-We will also introduce the notion of a spectral gap.
+We will also introduce the notion of a uniformly bounded spectral gap.

 In this subsection, we assume that the locale $(X,E)$ has an action of a group $G$.
 An action of $G$ on $(X,E)$ gives for any $\tau\in G$ a bijection $\tau\colon X\rightarrow X$ inducing a bijection $\tau\colon E\rightarrow E$ on the set of directed edges, such that the identity element of $G$ induces the identity map of $X$, and the operation of elements of $G$ maps to the composition of bijections.
-We will assume that the action of $G$ is free, and that the set $X/G$ of orbits of $X$ with respect to the action of $G$ is a finite set.
+In the rest of the paper, we always assume that the action of $G$ is free, and that the set $X/G$ of orbits of $X$ with respect to the action of $G$ is a finite set.
 In this case, the set $E/G$ of orbits of $E$ with respect to the action of $G$ is also a finite set.
-The most typical example of such locale is given by the \emph{Euclidean lattice} $(\Z^d,\bbE^d)$, with action of $G=\Z^d$ given by translation.
-A locale which is a \emph{topological crystal} in the sense of \cite{Sun13}*{\S 6.3}, also referred to as a \emph{crystal lattice}, satisfies this condition for some finitely generated abelian group $G$.
+The most typical example of such locale is given by the \emph{Euclidean lattice} $(\Z^d,\E^d)$, with action of $G=\Z^d$ given by translation.
+A locale which is a \emph{topological crystal} in the sense of \cite{Sun13}*{\S 6.3}, also referred to as a \emph{crystal lattice}, satisfies this condition for some finitely generated free abelian group $G$.

-The action of $G$ on $(X,E)$ induces an action of $G$ on $S^X$ given by mapping $\s=(\eta_x)_{x\in X}\in\prod_{x\in X}S$ to $\tau(\s)\coloneqq(\eta_{\tau^{-1}(x)})_{x\in X}$ for any $\tau\in G$.
+The action of $G$ on $(X,E)$ induces an action of $G$ on $S^X$ given by mapping $\e=(\eta_x)_{x\in X}\in\prod_{x\in X}S$ to $\tau(\e)\coloneqq(\eta_{\tau^{-1}(x)})_{x\in X}$ for any $\tau\in G$.
 For any subset $\La\subset X$, the element $\tau\in G$ induces an $\R$-linear isomorphism

-given by $ \tau(f)(\s)=f(\tau^{-1}(\s)) $ for any $f\in C\bigl(S^\La\bigr)$ and $\s\in S^{\tau(\La)}$.
+given by $ \tau(f)(\e)=f(\tau^{-1}(\e)) $ for any $f\in C\bigl(S^\La\bigr)$ and $\e\in S^{\tau(\La)}$.
 Furthermore, the action of $G$ defines a map of graphs $\tau\colon (S^\La,\Phi_\La)\rightarrow (S^{\tau(\La)},\Phi_{\tau(\La)})$, which induces an $\R$-linear isomorphism

 given by $\tau(\omega)(\vp)\coloneqq\omega(\tau^{-1}(\vp))$ for any $\omega\in C^1(S^\La)$ and $\vp\in\Phi_\La$.
-Consider the image of $\omega$ in $\prod_{e\in E}C(S^\La)$ through the embedding \eqref{eq: inclusion}.
+Consider the image of $\omega$ in $\prod_{e\in E_{\La}}C(S^\La)$ through the embedding \eqref{eq: inclusion}.
 For any $\tau\in G$, we have

-where $\vp=(\s,\s^e)\in\Phi_\La$.
-This shows that we have $\tau(\omega)_e=\tau(\omega_{\tau^{-1}(e)})$ for any $e\in E$.
+where $\vp=(\e,\e^e)\in\Phi_\La$.
+This shows that we have $\tau(\omega)_e=\tau(\omega_{\tau^{-1}(e)})$ for any $e\in E_{\La}$.

 Since $\mu=\nu^{\otimes X}$ on $S^X$, we have $\mu(A)=\mu(\tau(A))$ for any $A\in\cF_X$ and $\tau\in G$.
 In other words, $\mu$ is invariant with respect to the action of $G$.
 The action of $G$ is compatible with the projection $\pi^\La$, hence we have an action of $G$ on $C_\col(S^X_\mu)$ and $C^1_\col(S^X_\mu)$.
 Since $\mu$ is invariant with respect to the action of $G$, we have